 - Connect the multimeter probes to the leads of the photoresistor using alligator clips.

-- Set the multimeter dial to measure resistance in the 200 Ω range (the green "200" at the bottom of the dial).
+- Set the multimeter dial to measure resistance in the 200 Ω range.

 - If this is your first time using a multimeter, see the Science Buddies reference How to Use a Multimeter, particularly the section How do I measure resistance? to learn more.